florianneukirchen/scipy_filters/README.md

 - Unsharp mask: avoid overflow by clipping values according to min and max of input dtype.
 - Convolve: do not devide through sum of kernel if sum is 0
 - Use sizes widget in more filters
-- New origin widget and add origin as parameter
+- New origin widget and add origin as parameter to a couple of filters

 ### 0.2 (03/2024)
 - Catch exception if SciPy is not installed and offer to install it automatically (with pip)